 How to get to Mount Etna north side from Taormina

-The distance from Taormina to Etna north side is around 40 kilometres.
+The distance from Taormina to Etna's north side is around 40 kilometers.
 By car, It takes 45 minutes to get to Piano Provenzana, where the road ends at an altitude of 1800 meters.
 From Taormina, drive along the A18 motorway towards Catania, exit at Fiumefreddo junction, and then follow the road sign to Lingualossa di Sicilia.

 How to get to Mount Etna South Side from Taormina

 To get from Taormina to Etna's south side, drive along the A 18 Motorway, exit at Giarre junction, then follow the road sign to Zafferana Etnea.
 The Distance from Taormina to Rifugio Sapienza is 55 kilometers, and by car, it takes 1 hour and twenty minutes.
 The south side is where the Etna cable car is located.